gbif/ipt/Launch.md

 1. Label all issues related to version
     * Label issues with issue type (bug, enhancement, duplicate, won't fix, task, other, etc.), used in statistical reporting.
-    * Assign milestone to each issue (e.g. "2.3.5"), used to group all issues addressed since last version was released.
+    * Assign milestone to each issue, used to group all issues addressed since last version was released.
+For example, here are [all issues addressed in version 2.3.5](https://github.com/gbif/ipt/issues?q=is%3Aissue+milestone%3A2.3.5+is%3Aclosed).
-    * Assign project to issues worked on (e.g. [2.3.5](https://github.com/gbif/ipt/projects/4)), used internally and externally to transparently show work done for this version.
+    * Assign project to issues worked on, used internally and externally to transparently show work done for this version.
+For example, here is the [project for 2.3.5](https://github.com/gbif/ipt/projects/4).
 2. Finalise work
-    * Work on each issue should be "Done", the meaning of "Done" being understood and agreed on by the entire team.
-Ideally this includes writing automated testing and manual (UI) testing.
+    * Work on each issue should be considered "Done".
+The meaning of "Done" being understood and agreed on by the entire team, but ideally this also includes having written automated testing and performed manual (UI) testing.
 3. Finalise translations
-    * Work on each language by volunteers in [Crowdin](https://crowdin.com/project/gbif-ipt) should be 100% complete
+    * Work translating each language (by volunteer translators in [Crowdin](https://crowdin.com/project/gbif-ipt)) should be both 100% translated and approved.
+    * The translations should be exported from Crowdin and committed to the IPT repository following the instructions found in each properties file, e.g. [ApplicationResources_fr.native](https://github.com/gbif/ipt/blob/master/src/main/resources/ApplicationResources_fr.native).
 4. Test release candidate
     * Test new features
     * Test areas